Islam in Brazil: African immigration

-The history of Muslims in Brazil begins with the importation of African slave labor to the country.
-Brazil obtained 37% of all African slaves traded.
-Over 3 million slaves were sent to Brazil.
-Starting around 1550, the Portuguese began to trade African slaves to work the sugar plantations once the native Tupi people deteriorated.
+The history of Muslims in Brazil begins with the importation of African slave labor.
+37% of all African slaves were taken to Brazil.
+This comes to over 3 million slaves.
+Starting around 1550, the Portuguese began to trade in African slaves to work the sugar plantations instead of the native Tupi people.
 Scholars claim that Brazil received more enslaved Muslims than anywhere else in the Americas.

 During the days of the Barbary Wars, some native Brazilians came into interaction with Muslim lands.
 It was noted by Dr. Antonio Sosa, a Portuguese cleric held captive in North Africa in the 1570s, that the port of Algiers maintained one of the most ethnically diverse cities in the world including Amerindians from Iberian colonies in the New World.
 Barbary pirates were known to attack the shipping of slaves and merchandise while taking prisoners coming from the Americas.
 In 1673, 140 prisoners were taken from a Rio de Janeiro fleet, while a 1674 capture of a Brazilian ship contributed in the decision to increase naval protection.